 Today, residents of notoriously polluted cities like Delhi, Los Angeles, New York, and Milan are enjoying clear skies as air pollution drops.
 Venice’s canal waters have turned clear from the familiar murky green.
 Climate scientists have said that global air quality is improving dramatically as the outbreak sends many countries into lockdown.

 The public health benefits of transitioning to electric vehicles (EVs) are well known.
 With EVs, there is a dramatic reduction in tailpipe emissions and particulate matter.
-And unfortunately, the coronavirus has impacted those with compromised immune systems the most, thereby reminding us that clean air is imperative to protect our most vulnerable.
+Unfortunately, coronavirus has had a stronger impact on patients with compromised immune systems, reminding us that clean air is imperative to protect our most vulnerable members of society.

 Regulations are important for the continuation of recent climate trends